slsa-framework/oss-na24-slsa-workshop/activities/02/readme.md

 #### Repository protections

 As described in the previous paragraph, the organization stores all policy configurations in a central location.
-To reduce the bottleneck on the organization admins, it is important for team policies to be configurable _without_ admin intervention.
-We need to enable teams to review and push their own changes on their own, while protecting them against unauthorized changes from other teams.
+To reduce the bottleneck on the organization admins, it is important for team policies to be editable _without_ admin intervention.
+We need to enable teams to review and edit changes on their own, while preventing unauthorized changes from other teams.
 Similarly, the configuration maintained by the organization must be protected again unauthorized changes by other teams.
-These require setting up [branch protection rules](https://docs.github.com/repositories/configuring-branches-and-merges-in-your-repository/managing-rulesets/managing-rulesets-for-a-repository) and [CODEOWNER settings](https://docs.github.com/en/repositories/configuring-branches-and-merges-in-your-repository/managing-rulesets/available-rules-for-rulesets#additional-settings).
+We can echieve these protections by setting up [branch protection rules](https://docs.github.com/repositories/configuring-branches-and-merges-in-your-repository/managing-rulesets/managing-rulesets-for-a-repository) and [CODEOWNER settings](https://docs.github.com/en/repositories/configuring-branches-and-merges-in-your-repository/managing-rulesets/available-rules-for-rulesets#additional-settings).
 To simplify the workshop and due to time constraint, we will assume these protections are in place.
 If you wish to implement these protections after the workshop, refer to the steps described in the [policy-setup](https://github.com/laurentsimon/slsa-policy/blob/main/README.md#policy-setup).

 #### Organization roots